 - The Dragonslayer: A natural part of being Dragonborn.
-The Dragonborn is described as being the ultimate dragonslayer, because they don't just kill the dragon's body, but they also absorb the dragon's soul upon its death, thus preventing it from being resurrected.
+The Dragonborn is described as being the ultimate dragonslayer, because they don't just kill the dragon's body - they also absorb the dragon's soul upon its death, thus preventing it from being resurrected.

 - Dude, Where's My Respect?: Playing any race other than Nord tends to this, but especially Khajiit, Argonian, and Dunmer Dragonborn will still get talked down to by guards and some NPCs, even after defeating Alduin.

-- The Blades, despite supposedly being sworn to serve the Dragonborn, often treat them as an indentured servant and demand they perform tasks for them.
+- The Blades, despite supposedly being sworn to serve the Dragonborn, often treat him/her as an indentured servant and demand s/he perform tasks for them.